-(B) Prior to trial, counsel shall affix to each exhibit stickers numbered to correspond with the party's exhibit list.
-Plaintiffs shall use yellow stickers; defendants shall use blue stickers; and white stickers shall be used on joint exhibits.
+(B) Prior to trial, counsel shall affix to each exhibit stickers numbered to correspond with the party’s exhibit list.
 The surname of a party must be shown on the numbered sticker when there are either multiple plaintiffs or multiple defendants.

-(C) A separate, typed listing of each party's objections to the exhibits of another party.
-The objections shall be attached to the exhibit list of the party against whom the objections are raised.
-Objections as to authenticity, privilege, competency, and, to the extent possible, relevancy of the exhibits shall be included.
-Any listed document to which an objection is not raised shall be deemed to have been stipulated as to authenticity by the parties, and such documents will be admitted at trial without further proof of authenticity.
+(C) A separate, typed listing of each party’s objections to the exhibits of another party.
+The objections must be attached to the exhibit list of the party against whom the objections are raised.
+Objections as to authenticity, privilege, competency, and, to the extent possible, relevancy of the exhibits must be included.
+Any listed document to which an objection is not raised is deemed to have been stipulated as to authenticity by the parties, and such documents will be admitted at trial without further proof of authenticity.

 (D) A statement of any objections to the use at trial of copies of documentary evidence.

-(20) A listing of all persons whose testimony at trial will be given by deposition and designation of the portions of each person's deposition which will be introduced.
-Objections not filed by the date on which the case is first scheduled for trial shall be deemed waived or abandoned.
-Extraneous and unnecessary matters, including non-essential colloquy of counsel, shall not be permitted to be read into evidence.
-No depositions shall be permitted to go out with the jury.
+(20) A listing of all persons whose testimony at trial will be given by deposition and designation of the portions of each person’s deposition which will be introduced.
+Objections not filed by the date on which the case is first scheduled for trial are deemed waived or abandoned.
+Extraneous and unnecessary matters, including non-essential colloquy of counsel, will not be permitted to be read into evidence.
+No depositions will be permitted to go out with the jury.

 (21) Any trial briefs which counsel may wish to file containing citations to legal authority on evidentiary questions and other legal issues.
-Limitations, if any, regarding the format and length of trial briefs is a matter of individual practice which shall be established by each Judge.
+Limitations, if any, regarding the format and length of trial briefs is a matter of individual practice established by each Judge.

 (23) A proposed verdict form if counsel desire that the case be submitted to the jury in a manner other than upon general verdict.

-(24) A statement of any requests for time for argument in excess of 30 minutes per side as a group and the reasons for the request.
+(24) A statement of any requests for time for argument in excess of thirty minutes per side as a group and the reasons for the request.